Senate to vote on resolution to reverse Trump's emergency declaration Thursday

 McConnell added that while they’re discussing altering the law, any changes would apply to future questions, and not to the current situation.

-Trump is expected to visit Capitol Hill Thursday to attend the annual Friends of Ireland luncheon.
+Trump is expected to visit Capitol Hill on Thursday to attend the annual Friends of Ireland luncheon.

 As of last week, at least four Senate Republicans were expected to vote to support the resolution, including Sens.
-Rand Paul, R-Ky., Thom Tillis, R-N.C., Lisa Murkowski, R-Alaska, and Susan Collins, R-Maine.
+Rand Paul of Kentucky, Thom Tillis of North Carolina, Lisa Murkowski of Alaska and Susan Collins of Maine.
 McConnell conceded that the measure would pass in the upper chamber.

 The House passed the resolution late last month in a 245-182 vote, with 13 Republicans voting in favor and as a result of the National Emergencies Act.
 The Senate was required by law to take it up within 18 days of that vote.